-Warning: If you haven't seen, or do not want spoilers about Gilmore Girls Stop now!
+Warning/Spoiler Alert: If you haven't seen, or do not want spoilers about Gilmore Girls as a show overall - stop now!
 If you are a Gilmore Girl, keep reading!
+Also, have you seen A Year in the Life?

 There are so many different seasons in life, and you can't ever have life fully figured out.
 There are aspects of life that you can.
 The priorities that you have need to be a priority, but somewhere along the way "Kirk" is going to come crashing through your diner wall and you have to pick up the pieces.
 I love watching though the seasons how Rory and Lorelai and every character evolve.
-Relationships become stronger and some disappear.
+Some relationships become stronger, and some disappear.
 The experiences you have in high school, college, or in your career only help to shape you.
+However they don’t have to be your identity.
 If someone is pinning a sign to your dorm room door, you never know who they could end up being in your life.

 It's ok to talk fast, but you should also listen.
 I read that after working on the show for so long Alexis (Rory) and Lauren (Lorelai) had a hard time auditioning for other parts because they would talk too fast while reading though the script.
 On many occasions, I have been told that I speak too fast.
 Sorry, it's how I talk and it only becomes slurred, not slow, when I'm tired.
 I always love how fast the dialogue is in this show.
 When I watch back over episodes I catch different jokes that I didn't understand when I was watching it live.
 I love that, it keeps your mind quick.